rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 If not, listen to me; be silent, and I will teach you wisdom. ^3333

-Then Elihu answered and said : ^3401
+Then Elihu answered and said: ^3401

 Hear my words, you wise men, and give ear to me, you who know; ^3402